-- They do not look like each other at all! - Moral: even "simple" programs are not that simple! - When we are given only the specification, can we construct the program?
+- They do not look like each other at all! - Moral: programs that appear "simple" might not be really that simple! - When we are given only the specification, can we construct the program?

 Verification v.s.
 Derivation

 How do we know a program is correct with respect to a specification?